Taylor Embree

-Jon Taylor Embree (born October 3, 1988) is an American football coach and former wide receiver who was most recently the running backs coach for the New England Patriots of the National Football League (NFL).
+Jon Taylor Embree (born October 3, 1988) is an American football coach and former wide receiver who is an offensive assistant for the Houston Texans of the National Football League (NFL).
 He played college football at UCLA and was briefly a member of the San Diego Chargers.

 Playing career

 Taylor played wide receiver for 4 years at UCLA.

 He was signed as an undrafted free agent by the Chargers in 2012 but was cut at the end of the preseason.